FRC-UK-dotcom/CODEx-Toolkit/README.md

 Alternatively, the location of the Arelle repository can be set using the `ARELLE` environment variable.

-## The filings repositories

-ixbrl files can be downloaded from one of three repositories:

-1. FCA: FCA
-2. CH: Companies House
-3. FO: Filings.org

 ```
 frc-load.py --cache-dir FCA cache out-dir
 ```